 The largest source of transportation revenue is from the federal government including the 18.4-cents per gallon tax on gasoline and 24.4-cents per gallon tax on diesel fuel.
 The last time either tax was increased was in 1993.
 Other sources include various taxes on tires, truck and trailer sales, and heavy vehicle use.
 These highway user fees are deposited in the federal Highway Trust Fund and distributed to the states based on formulas prescribed by federal law through transportation funding acts.
-Also, included are COVID-19 Relief Fund allocations to help mitigate the financial impact of the pandemic.
 This revenue source also includes multimodal and highway safety grants (see Section 7 for a summary of all multimodal operations).
-Approximately 41 percent of Missouri's transportation revenue comes from the federal government.
+Approximately 44 percent of Missouri's transportation revenue comes from the federal government.